-The Triumph TR2 was a triumph of willpower.
-The forerunner of one of Britain's most successful sports car series,the TR2 was created by Sir John Black,legendary head of the Standard Motor Company who had acquired Triumph less than ten years previously.
+The Triumph TR2 was a triumph of willpower and vision.Launched in 1953, as the forerunner of the highly successful series of TR sports cars ,the 2 was the brainchild of Sir John Black,legendary head of the Standard Motor Company who had acquired Triumph less than ten years previously.

-If it hadn't been for the TR series - and most notably, the TR2 that started it all off, UK car industry historians have often stated that- Triumph as a marque might well have died out, Instead it went on to become a succession of best selling models that greatly enhanced the fortunes and reputation of Standard-Triumph.
+If it hadn't been for the TR series - and most notably, the TR2 that started it all off, Triumph as a marque might well have died out./p> /p> Instead TRs went on to greatly enhance the fortunes and reputation of Standard-Triumph.

 Sir John Black was known to recall that in the years before the war Standard supplied engines to the fledgeling Jaguar Company, during which time Black formed a great admiration for the company and their fine sports cars.

-His first efforts, the Triumph 1800 and Triumph 2000, were in the mould of classic British sports cars, but were deemed stylistically outmoded almost as soon as they were launched.
+His first efforts, the Triumph 1800 and Triumph 2000 sport tourers, were in the mould of classic British sports cars, but were deemed stylistically outmoded almost as soon as they were launched.

 To help iron out some of the company’s fundamental flaws, Triumph called on the services Ken Richardson, formerly involved with the BRM Grand Prix project, to join the company to help develop an open top sports car for the Fifties.

-The fruits of Richardson's efforts,known initially as the 20TS, was unveiled at the 1952 London Motor Show.
+The fruit of Richardson's efforts,known initially as the 20TS, was unveiled at the 1952 London Motor Show.

 As well as the new look and the new underpinnings, the power of the 2-litre (121 Cu in) engine had also been upped to 67kW (90bhp).